Battle of Caporetto: Battle

 Foul weather, as well as lack of readiness in some of the Austro-Hungarian divisions and in particular of their artillery, delayed the attack for two days but on 24 October there was no wind and the front was misted over.
-At 02:00, in the northern area of the battle (near Bovec/Plezzo) 894 metal tubes similar to Livens Projectors (Gaswurfminen), dug into a reverse slope, were triggered electrically to simultaneously fire canisters containing 600 ml of chlorine-arsenic agent and diphosgene, smothering the Italian trenches in a dense cloud of poison gas.
-Knowing that their gas masks could protect them only for two hours or less, the defenders fled, though 500–600 were still killed.
+At 02:00, in the northern area of the battle (near Bovec/Plezzo) 894 metal tubes similar to Livens Projectors (Gaswurfminen), dug into a reverse slope, were triggered electrically to simultaneously fire canisters containing 600 ml of chlorine–arsenic agent and diphosgene, smothering the Italian trenches in a dense cloud of poison gas.
+Knowing that their gas masks could protect them only for two hours or less, the defenders fled, but 500–600 were killed.
 Other parts of the valley were bombed with gas from common grenades.
 Then the front was quiet until 06:00, when all the Italian wire and trenches to be attacked were bombarded by mortars.

 At 06:41, 2,200 guns opened fire, many targeting the valley road along which reserves were advancing to plug the gap.
 At 08:00 two large mines were detonated under strong points on the heights bordering the valley and the infantry attacked.
 Soon they penetrated the almost undefended Italian fortifications in the valley, breaching the defensive line of the Italian Second Army between the IV and XXVII Corps.
 To protect the attackers' flanks, Alpine Troops infiltrated the strong points and batteries along the crests of the adjoining ridges, Matajur and Kolovrat, laying out their telephone lines as they advanced to maintain contact with their artillery.
-Specially-trained and equipped stormtrooper units led attacks, making good use of the new German model 08/15 Maxim light machine gun, light trench mortars, mountain guns, flamethrowers and hand grenades.
+Specially-trained and equipped stormtrooper units led attacks, making use of the new German model 08/15 Maxim light machine gun, light trench mortars, mountain guns, flamethrowers and hand grenades.

-The attackers in the valley marched almost unopposed along the excellent road toward Italy, some advanced 25 km on the first day.
+The attackers in the valley marched almost unopposed along the excellent road toward Italy; some advanced 25 km on the first day.
 The Italian army beat back the attackers on either side of the sector where the central column attacked, but von Below's successful central penetration threw the entire Italian army into disarray.
 Forces had to be moved along the Italian front in an attempt to stem von Below's breakout, but this only weakened other points along the line and invited further attacks.
 At this point, the entire Italian position was threatened.